Seattle Public Schools, 1862-2023: Oak Lake School

 The history of Oak Lake School dates to the 1885 formation of Oak Lake School District No. 51.
 David T. Denny donated an acre of thickly wooded land north of Seattle, and a one-room school was built on the western edge of the site with volunteer labor.
 The school served the entire district that encompassed the large area between the Snohomish County line to the north, Lake Washington to the east, 85th Street to the south, and Puget Sound to the west.

-The original one-room schoolhouse (12 feet by 16 feet) opened September 1886 with ten pupils.
-The school was named for a small nearby lake, an overflow from Haller Lake, located just south of Washelli Cemetery (approximately N 107th and Midvale N), where a grove of large oak trees grew.
+The original one-room schoolhouse, only 12 feet by 16 feet, opened in September 1886 with 10 pupils.
+The school was named for a small nearby lake, located just south of Washelli Cemetery, near N 107th and Midvale N, where a grove of large oak trees grew.
 In 1894, a wing was added to the west side of the school to accommodate an increasing number of children.

 In 1944, Shoreline School District No. 412 was formed from Oak Lake and several other districts.
-Oak Lake School was annexed into Seattle School District in 1954.
-During the years 1959-70, when Howard Wagner was principal, an innovative Outdoor Education Experience for 6th graders was established.
+Oak Lake School became part of the Seattle School District in 1954 when the surrounding area was annexed into the city of Seattle.
+During the years 1959-1970, when Howard Wagner was principal, an innovative Outdoor Education Experience for 6th graders was established.
 The students spent three days at Cornet Bay in Deception Pass State Park.
-(This program was adopted at Olympic Hills in 1972-73.)
+This program was then adopted at Olympic Hills in 1972-1973.

-When Oak Lake closed in June 1982 due to declining enrollment and a deteriorating structure, it was just four years short of its centennial.
+When Oak Lake closed in June 1982 due to declining enrollment and a deteriorating structure, it was four years short of its centennial.
 Students, staff, and alumni requested permission to open the cornerstone at the closing ceremony.
 The crumbling newspaper from 1914 and signature pages were removed and placed in the school district archives.
-The pennies, however, had mysteriously disappeared.
+The pennies had mysteriously disappeared.

 Location: (Aurora Avenue) at 100th Street